ZhongRuoyu/ntu-cz1115-project/README.txt

     this repository).

 presentation/Transcript.pdf
-    A PDF copy of the transcript for the video presentation (presentation video not available in this repository).
+    A PDF copy of the transcript for the video presentation (video presentation not available in this repository).

 License